codalnest/files/lgc.md

 (f) Appropriations. - Such amount as may be necessary to implement the provisions of this Section shall be included in the annual General Appropriations Act.

-SECTION 532.
+Section 532.
 Elections for the Sangguniang Kabataan. - (a) The first elections for the Sangguniang kabataan to be conducted under this Code shall be held thirty (30) days after the next local elections: Provided, That, the regular elections for the Sangguniang kabataan shall be held one hundred twenty (120) days after the Barangay elections thereafter.

 (b) The amount pertaining to the ten percent (10%) allocation for the kabataang Barangay as provided for in Section 103 of Batas Pambansa Blg.
 337 is hereby reappropriated for the purpose of funding the first elections mentioned above.
 The balance of said funds, if there be any after the said elections, shall be administered by the Presidential Council for Youth Affairs for the purpose of training the newly elected Sangguniang kabataan officials in the discharge of their functions.